 What if I cannot attend 3 days in a row?

 It is not mandatory for the 3 shadowing days to be consecutive.
 The specific dates will be determined together with your mentor and set at mutually convenient times.
 However, if you are seeking 2 rotations, you must finish one rotation before beginning the second rotation.

-Can I perform my second rotation in the same lab?
+Can I perform a second rotation?